qmk/qmk_firmware/keyboards/anne_pro/README.md

 Hardware Supported: Anne Pro (this means no support for the _Anne Pro 2_)
 Hardware Availability: Discontinued, [possible vendors](https://www.reddit.com/r/AnnePro/wiki/vendors)

-Before building the firmware for this keyboard a patch has to be applied:
+Before building the firmware for this keyboard submodules have to be loaded and a patch has to be applied:

+    make git-submodule
     ./keyboards/anne_pro/apply_patch.sh

 Make example for this keyboard (after setting up your build environment):